The Fragility of Human Connections

 Publication Date: December 16, 2019

-In Learn to Love: Guide to Healing Your Disappointing Love Life, clinical psychologist Dr. Thomas Jordan Ph.D., outlines several ways couples can improve their love lives.
-He shows from a “psychological blueprint” how those previous experiences of love have shaped our current understanding in relationships going as far back as birth.
-He uses his personal life experience to show how what we learn in our family “shapes our experience of interpersonal reality when we become adults.”
-(Jordan, 92) Dr. Jordan challenges readers to identify what they’ve learned, challenge what they’ve learned, and then try something new.
+He uses his personal life experience to show how what we learn in our family shapes our experience of interpersonal reality when we become adults.
+(Jordan, 92) Dr. Jordan challenges readers to identify what they’ve learned, question what they’ve learned, and then try something new.
 As you can tell, Dr. Thomas’ explanations are easy-to-understand, and his examples are clear and concise.

-This same thing can apply if you’ve felt Abandonment (loss), Exploitation (used), Abuse (fearful), Mistrust (suspicious), Controlled (trapped), Neglect (deprived), Dependency (needy), and Rejection (rejected).
-According to Dr. Jordan, these are among the ten unhealthy traits we learn and unconsciously recreate in our love relationships if we have not healed from them.
-Another critical detail Dr. Jordan makes is about how we become defensive to avoid being vulnerable.
+This same thing can apply if you’ve felt abandonment (loss), exploitation (used), abuse (fearful), mistrust (suspicious), controlled (trapped), neglect (deprived), dependency (needy), and rejection (rejected).
+According to Dr. Jordan, these are among the unhealthy traits we learn and unconsciously recreate in our love relationships if we have not healed from them.
+Another critical detail Dr. Jordan makes is how we become defensive to avoid vulnerability.

-It is the vulnerability that allows people to get to know us better because we have let them “in.”
-People shy away from opening up in this way because one cannot be vulnerable without risking unintentional hurt from time to time.
+The vulnerability allows people to get to know us better because we have let them in.
+People shy away from opening up in this way because we cannot be vulnerable without risking unintentional hurt occasionally.
 What is meant by “unintentional?”
-There will inevitably be differences between you and the person you are in a relationship with, disagreements, different perspectives, opinions, etc. These differences are inevitable.
+There will inevitably be differences between you and the person you are in a relationship with, disagreements, different perspectives, and opinions.
+These differences are inevitable.
 There is no escaping it.
 According to Dr. Thomas, one cannot be in love without feeling unintentional hurt based on differences.

 So then, why is “falling in love” worth it?
 Dr. Thomas has an interesting answer: Because we all have a natural ability to heal.
 The risk of falling in love is more tolerable and less stressful when we believe in our innate ability to heal.
 “If hurt leads to loss, we can grieve, heal our hearts, and move on.”
 (Jordan, 55)